 Dun Mountain (1129 m) is located on the Bryant Range, east of central Nelson.
-It is the namesake of the popular Dun Mountain Trail, as well as the Dun Mountain Mineral Belt and ‘dunite’, the ultramafic rock that the latter is largely composed of.
-Reaching the summit involves a full-day walk and those that endure the uphill slog are rewarded with the experience of the fascinating mineral belt landscape and spectacular views across Tasman Bay, Pelorus Valley and the Richmond Ranges.
+It is the namesake of the popular Dun Mountain Trail, as well as the Dun Mountain Mineral Belt and ‘dunite’, the ultramafic rock which the latter is largely composed of.
+Climbing the summit involves a half-day walk from the Maitai Dam.
+Walkers are rewarded with the experience of the fascinating mineral belt landscape and spectacular views across Tasman Bay, Pelorus Valley and the Richmond Ranges.

 Access and Trail Description

-Dun Mountain is best accessed from Maitai Valley road.
-Park at the car park at the road end (see Access tab above).
+Dun Mountain is best accessed from Maitai Valley Road.
+Park at the car park at the road end, which is 11 km up the Maitai Valley from central Nelson (see Access tab above).
 You can reach the summit via either of two tracks; Dun Mountain Trail or Rush Pool Track.
 Dun Mountain Trail is by far the more popular of the two and slightly less arduous.
 As they are roughly the same length, a good idea to create a circuit out of both.

 via Dun Mountain Trail

 Begin at the car park at the Maitai Valley Road end.
 Cross the pedestrian bridge and head along Dun Mountain Trail as it follows Maitai River South Branch and climbs through the mineral belt and along the western slopes of Dun Mountain.
-After 8.5 km the track splits in two; take the left track, which heads up the northern side of the gully that leads to Dun Saddle (the right track crosses the gully and winds up to Coppermine Saddle).
+After 8.5 km the track splits in two; take the left track, which climbs up the northern side of the gully to Dun Saddle (the right track crosses the gully and climbs to Coppermine Saddle).

 Dun Saddle (955 m) marks the boundary between Maitai Water Reserve and Mount Richmond Forest Park.
 Coppermine Saddle is 900 m (20 min) from Dun Saddle along a track that descends along the southern side of the gully.
 You can also continue south to Rocks Hut and Te Araroa Trail from here (1 hr away).